tik9/apps/README.md

 My personal applications

 ### Steps to reach Goal
-- Use Markdown
+1. Use plain Markdown
-- Use a template
+2. Use a Jekyll template
-- Javascript for data like date
+3. Javascript for dynamic changing data like date and company address

 ### Tools used
 - Vscode